birdietiger/publicspaces-webexteams/README.md

 #LOG_LEVEL=debug
 ```

-Cisco Spark Webhooks
+Cisco Webex Teams Webhooks
 ------------

-For the bot to receive all notifications from Cisco Spark, you must manually create a [webhook](https://developer.ciscospark.com/webhooks-explained.html).
+For the bot to receive all notifications from Cisco Webex Teams, you must manually create a [webhook](https://developer.webex.com/webhooks-explained.html).

-It's probably easiest to use the Cisco Spark developer [API docs](https://developer.ciscospark.com/endpoint-webhooks-post.html).
+It's probably easiest to use the Cisco Webex Teams developer [API docs](https://developer.webex.com/endpoint-webhooks-post.html).

 Webhooks are expected at `https://<hostname>/<path>/api/webhooks`.

-Cisco Spark Webhooks require https, so take a look at the Reverse Web Proxy section.
+Cisco Webex Teams Webhooks require https, so take a look at the Reverse Web Proxy section.

 Reverse Web Proxy
 ------------

 It's expected that you'll front end this app with a reverse web proxy as the app doesn't natively support https.
-Cisco Spark Webhooks require https, so that endpoint will have to have a proxy.
+Cisco Webex Teams Webhooks require https, so that endpoint will have to have a proxy.
 While you could just put a proxy in front of the webhook endpoint, its recommend that all endpoints are served over https.